Future Educators Academy

 10%: Final Exam

-Our field experience will take place at Oakcrest Elementary School.
+Our field experience for the second year of this program will take place on the Vanguard campus.
 You must adhere to the following expectations when conducting your fieldwork and internship.

 - Professional demeanor and interaction with teachers, staff, and students at all times.

-- No cell phones out or used while on Oakcrest Elementary School campus.
+- No cell phones out or used while in your intern teacher’s classroom or while transitioning across the school campus.
 If you need a picture for evidence of an activity for your portfolio, please ask permissison from the classroom teacher before taking pictures.
-No posting of pictures with Oakcrest Elementary students to your personal social media.
+No posting of pictures of students to your personal social media.

 - Be respectful of the classroom management established by the classroom teacher.
 They may vary from classroom to classroom, so be flexible and respectful.